QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_nonlinear.md

 +++ {"user_expressions": []}

-## Another request for Humphrey
+## Slippery Side of Laffer Curve Dynamics

-Now we are all set up to compute some graphs of time series starting from different $p_0$ settings, like those in the **money_inflation** lecture.
+We are now equipped  to compute  time series starting from different $p_0$ settings, like those in the this XXXX **money_inflation** lecture.

 ```{code-cell} ipython3
 def draw_iterations(p0s, model, line_params, p0_bars, num_steps):